 Hawkbot was our robot for FIRST OverdriveSM in 2008.
 No further information currently available.

 Heavy Mettle was our robot for Rack ‘n RollSM in 2007.
-No further information currently available.
+It was made so all 3 alliance members could climb No further information currently available.

 Pedro was our robot for Aim HighSM in 2006.
 No further information currently available.